Folakunle Oshun

 Folakunle Oshun is a Nigerian contemporary visual artist, sculptor and curator.
 He is the founder and director of Lagos Biennal, an organisation that provides an avenue for dialogue and development of contemporary African arts.
-Oshun works has been featured in many local and international exhibitions.
+Oshun works have been featured in many local and international exhibitions.

 Early life and education

 Folakunle Oshun was born and brought up in Ibadan Oyo State, Nigeria.
-He attended the University of Lagos, where he studied B.A. in Fine Arts (2004 -2007) and M.A. in Art History (2008-2012).
+He attended the University of Lagos, where he studied B.A. in Fine Arts (2004 -2007) and M.A. in Art History (2008–2012).